-Translation of more than 13500 words for several NGOs on a varied array of subjects that go from a seminar on advice to a local government on asylum-seekers reception, a report about the activity of an NGO in India and a script about the COPD disease, to name a few.
+Pro-bono translation of more than 13500 words for several NGOs on a varied array of subjects covering a seminar on advice to a local government on the reception of asylum-seekers, a report about the activity of an NGO in India which helps the most disadvantaged communities in Mumbai and a script about the Chronic Obstructive Pulmonary Disease, among others.
 The translations were

 mainly from English to Spanish, but also from English to Catalan and from Spanish to Catalan.